Sociology vs Political Science: Why I Picked The Former

 Once I outgrew common misconceptions of Psychology – studying it academically is very different – Sociology took the top spot, first tentatively, then permanently.
 Political Science, probably a minor.

-No longer, after the Political Science exposure module.
+No longer, after my Political Science exposure module.

 Don’t get me wrong.
-Many students enjoyed the module (NUS PS1101E), and raved about the engaging lecturer.
+Many students enjoyed the module, and raved about the engaging lecturer.
 My tutor did an excellent job furthering our conceptions of state ideologies and international relations.
 I will recommend it to anyone eager to comprehend the larger political systems governing our societies.
 It enriched me, and will enrich anyone.

-The thing is, I find the content all too removed.
+The thing is, I find the content all too removed from everyday reality.

 Political Science: Limits of Agency